- Find a Trail

 - Get Involved

-This scenic Chichaqua Valley Trail runs for 27 miles between Berwick (which lies just northeast of Des Moines) and Baxter, passing through the small communities of Ira, Mingo, and Valeria along the way.
-The name is derived from a Native American word that early settlers mistook to mean "skunk" but actually referred to the smell of wild onions that grew along the Skunk River, which the trail crosses.
+The paved Chichaqua Valley Trail crosses 27 miles of central Iowa farmland between the northeastern Des Moines suburbs and the rural community of Baxter.
+The trail’s name, pronounced chee-chak-wah, is derived from a Native American word.
+Pioneers mistook it to mean skunk, but actually it refers to the aroma of wild onions that grew along the Skunk River, which the trail spans.

 The 3.7 mile section of the trail that was pulverized and seal coated in 2013 received a new asphalt surface in October of 2016.